|GPS||N36 51.56 W116 50.70|

 |Length||25.4 miles East to West travel only|

-Directions: This is an east to west travel only trail.
+Directions to Titus Canyon Road: This is an east to west travel only off-road trail.
 It begins from Nevada 374, 6 miles southwest of Beatty in Nevada.
 Turn west on the graded dirt road sign-posted to Titus Canyon.
 The road enters Death Valley National Park by crossing the Von Schmidt line, the original boundary between California and Nevada and the present day state line.
 None of which are marked.
 The trail ends at a T-intersection with North Highway.

-Site Location and Description: This is an easy trail and although on dirt, rarely is considered true off-roading.
-It is one of the most popular trails in Death Valley , and for good reason.
+Site Location and Description: The Titus Canyon road is an easy overland trail and although on dirt, rarely is considered true off-roading.
+It is one of the most popular trails in Death Valley, and for good reason.
 Views from the highest point are excellent and the drive through the canyon itself are worth it alone.
 Other points of interest along this trail are the Klare Spring petroglyphs and the Leadfield ghost town.
-Don’t miss this trip.
+Don’t miss this vehicle supported adventure.